jerobado/Study/System Administration/README.md

 # System Administration
-- is the field of work in which someone manages one ore more computer systems, be they software, hardware, server or workstations
+- is the field of work in which someone manages one or more computer systems, be they software, hardware, server or workstations
-- its goal is ensuring the computer systems are secure, and running efficiently and effectively
+- its goal is ensuring the computer systems are **secure**, and **running efficiently** and **effectively**

 ### Responsibilities
 - keep software up to date